datianshi/uaa-application-example/README.md

 cf push
 ```

-The above command will push two applications -> resource server and client.
+The command will push two applications -> resource server and client.

-The two application will bind to the identity service.
+The two applications will bind to the identity service.
 Underneath the binding:

 * Two oauth2 clients (client id, client credentials) creation and registered to the identity service